mlbuiten515/personal-website/content/authors/admin/_index.md

 ## About Me

 Madison Buitenhuis is a Data Science and Artifical Intelligence Masters student at the University of Liverpool.
-Her interests include distributed robotics, mobile computing and programmable matter.
-Her personal projects include...
+Her interests include Deep Learning, Quantum Computing, and GenAI for artifical data.
+She is currently working on a dynamic pricing project.

 {style="color: white"}